taiyuuki/utils/doc/utils.is_empty_obj.md

 v is {}

-The function `is_not_empty_array` returns a boolean value indicating whether the input parameter `v` is not an empty array.
+The function `is_empty_obj` returns a boolean value indicating whether the input parameter `v` is not an empty array.

 ## Example